-Opioid abstinence and time to relapse to opioid use: Daily opioid use was assessed for the 30 days prior to incarceration and monthly throughout the study follow-up period utilizing the TLFB.
-Variables generated from this tool included the number of consecutive days abstinent or time to first opioid use at the end of the 6-month intervention period.
-We performed a Kaplan-Meier test for time to first opioid use, or more specifically as an adjustment for the censoring of the end of the observation period at six months, using the study's TLFB self-reported data and monthly urine toxicology screens.
-We considered the observations "reported days of consecutive abstinence in six months".
+Daily opioid use was assessed for the 30 days before incarceration and monthly throughout the study follow-up period using the TLFB.49 Variables generated from this tool included the number of consecutive days abstinent or time to first opioid use at the end of the 6-month intervention period.
+We performed a Kaplan-Meier test for time to first opioid use, or more specifically as an adjustment for the censoring of the end of the observation period at 6 months, using the study's TLFB self-reported data and monthly urine toxicology screens.
+We considered the observations "reported days of consecutive abstinence in 6 months."
 Those who dropped out of the study were most conservatively assumed to have resumed opioid use.
 The participants with missing data therefore reported no days of abstinence.
 Because previous studies have confirmed the effect of XR-NTX on opioid relapse and abstinence, this study was not powered to detect this outcome, but instead was intended for use as a planned "as treated" to complement the ITT analysis.
-We grouped participants into those (1) who had received three or more injections of XR-NTX (N=22 participants) and (2) those who received two or fewer XR-NTX injections or were in the placebo group (N=71) in the other group.
-Statistical significance was tested using the log rank test and Welch's t-test for days of continuous reported abstinence.
+We grouped participants into those (1) who had received 3 or more injections of XR-NTX (N = 22 participants) and (2) those who received 2 or fewer XR-NTX injections or were in the placebo group (N = 71) in the other group.
+Statistical significance was tested using the log rank test and Welch t test for days of continuous reported abstinence.

+Adverse Events

-Adverse Events: Chi-squared analyses were used to explore the differences in side effects between the treatment groups.
+Chi-squared analyses were used to explore the differences in side effects between the treatment groups.